 There is a box on the request for water analysis form that says "DO NOT test my sample(s) unless all requirements of the Safe Drinking Water Act are met..."
 Should I check this box?

-If your sample is collected for compliance with the State of Michigan you should check this box.
-This ensures that the laboratory will only accept your sample if it meets testing requirements such as holding time or thermal preservation.
-If you do not check this box, the laboratory will test your sample and your payment will be processed, even if it did not meet acceptance criteria.
-Results from samples that do not meet testing requirements in this case may be used for informational value only.
+If your sample is collected for compliance with the State of Michigan, you should check this box.
+This ensures that the laboratory will only accept your sample if it meets all testing requirements.
+If you do not check this box, the laboratory may test your sample and your payment will be processed, even if it did not meet acceptance criteria.
+Results from samples that do not meet testing requirements in this case should be used for informational value only.
+The exception to this is coliform bacteria testing.
+Samples that do not meet all testing requirements for coliform bacteria testing will not be accepted for testing.

 -